Lesbos camp filling up as UN warns on migrants' future - France 24

 A European Commission representative on Thursday dismissed a suggestion by some German politicians to use cruise ships to help accommodate the migrants as too expensive.

-"The cruise ship option is not cost-effective compared to other options -- many more people could be accommodated at the same cost," the commission spokesperson told the RND broadcaster.
+"The cruise ship option is not cost-effective compared to other options -- many more people could be accommodated at the same cost," the commission spokesperson told the RND newspaper group.

 The UN refugee agency in Geneva said it was "assisting with site planning and mapping to facilitate the shelter allocation, provision of information and distribution of relief items for all those who enter the site."